napari/docs/docs/community/governance.md

 The SC is the primary leadership body for napari.
-No outside institution, individual or legal entity has the ability to own or control the project other than by participating in napari as contributors, core developers, and SC members.
+No outside institution, individual or legal entity has the ability to own or control the project other than by participating in napari as contributors, core team members, and SC members.
 However, because institutions can be an important source of funding and contributions for the project, it is important to formally acknowledge institutional participation in the project.
 We call institutions